-One of the cornerstones of commercial kitchen design is simplicity.
+One of the cornerstones of commercial kitchen design and planning is simplicity.
 Restaurant kitchens are prone to clutter, which can lead to confusion and errors during rush hours.
 That’s why there’s always a need to organize kitchen equipment for efficiency and clarity.
 For instance, you can locate the server station near the kitchen to limit trips to the food court.
 Also, selecting the right equipment with only the necessary accessories will save kitchen space.

 Commercial kitchens are one of the most dynamic places in a restaurant.
 So, it makes sense to leave some room for future changes.
 When you add new dishes on the menu or hire additional employees, the kitchen should be able to adapt to the new requirement without disrupting the routine.
 In such cases, modular kitchens, movable equipment, and versatile workstations are handy.

 Related Blog: 5 Focus Areas of Commercial Kitchen Planning